EfficiencyJunky/eec-for-squarespace/README.md

 ## Cookie Data Structure
+We will need to store a cookie in order to persist certain details about each product/variant throughout the funnel.

+*	CART PAGE: In the case of modifications made on the cart page, we will be missing  `dimension6` (stock availability) and `dimension7` (sale status) for each item/SKU.

+*	ORDER COMPLETION PAGE: In the case of sending the final purchase event on the order completion page, we will be missing the `id`, `category`, `dimension6` and `dimension7` (sale status) for each SKU

 The cookie's data structure will have the usual cookie keys:
   * name -- The cookie name `variantsAddedToCart`
   * value -- The value of the cookie will be a stringified JSON object with primary keys set to the SKU of each variant that has been added to the cart.
 Each object accessible by a variant SKU will contain the keys `pid`, `cat`, `unl`, `qty`, and `sal`.
 An example of the cookie value's data structure before being stringified is below.